NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 What happens to dispensaries if these laws pass?

-This article was last updated on February 26, 2026.
-Hemp law in NC is evolving rapidly.
-We'll update this page as new legislation passes, the Advisory Council releases recommendations, or the federal timeline changes.
+This article was last updated on May 21, 2026 to reflect HB 328's failure on April 21, 2026 and the Advisory Council's April marijuana-legalization recommendation.
+Hemp law in NC continues to evolve rapidly.
+We'll update this page as new legislation is filed, the Advisory Council releases its December 2026 final recommendations, or the federal timeline changes.
 Bookmark this page or browse our blog for the latest.

 Have questions about finding hemp products in the Triangle?
 Browse our dispensary directory to find verified shops in Raleigh, Durham, Chapel Hill, Cary, and more.